 Who can help me?

-These resources from healthcare and advocacy organizations will help you by prepared for healthcare transitions.
+These resources from health care and advocacy organizations will help you be prepared for health care transitions.

 Utilize the ACP Pediatric to Adult Care Transitions Toolkit for critical resources for the young adult in transition and learn optimal self-care as an emerging adult.
 There are transition tools available for a variety of conditions ranging from intellectual/developmental disabilities to hemophilia, lupus, sickle cell disease, and Turner syndrome.

-Utilize resources from the Got Transition/Center for Healthcare Transition Improvement,a cooperative agreement between the Maternal and Child Health Bureau and the National Alliance to Advance Adolescent Health.
-Got Transitions offers tools for healthcare providers, families, and researchers.
-Check out their Youth & Families page for user-friendly information about healthcare transitions including answers to common questions.
-They also have a downloadable resource called Turning 18: What it Means for Your Health that discusses the medical and legal realities of turning 18.
+Utilize resources from the Got Transition/Center for Health Care Transition Improvement, a cooperative agreement between the Maternal and Child Health Bureau and the National Alliance to Advance Adolescent Health.
+Got Transition offers tools for health care providers, families, and researchers.
+Check out their Youth & Families page for user-friendly information about health care transitions including answers to common questions.
+They also have a downloadable resource called Turning 18: What it Means for Your Health, that discusses the medical and legal realities of turning 18.